 Your second checked bag can be your suitcase, rolling duffle, or whatever piece of luggage you choose.
 The second piece of checked luggage can be used to carry the items that you either don’t want to wear or put in your carry on or that are prohibited in carry-on luggage.

-Don’t forget to consider the logistics of where you’re going.
-Not all bags, despite them being ideal for a bug out, or other situation, are well suited for travelling.
-It’s up to your to do the risk versus reward analysis to determine what’s right for your situation.
+Don't forget to consider the logistics of where you're going.
+Not all bags are well suited for traveling, despite them being ideal for a bug out or other situation.
+It's up to your to do the risk versus reward analysis to determine what's right for your situation.

 Putting it All Together

 Once you arrive at your destination, you can take your gear and consolidate it into whatever setup works for you.
 For instance, stock up your small first tier EDC bag for when you’re out and about.
-Then setup your carry on backpack to work as your BOB should a major event occur.
+Then set up your carry-on backpack to work as your BOB should a significant event occur.